FAQ - Vets First Contracting Program

 The Veteran business owner and the Government mutually benefit from this program.
 Upon approval, the Program Participant has documented proof of eligibility.
 This gives confidence to VA that set-asides are being awarded to legitimate firms owned and controlled by Veterans or Service-Connected Disabled Veterans.
 This helps stimulate the small business community and create growth for the economy.

 Approved firms are eligible to participate in Veteran-Owned Service-Disabled (VOSB) and SDVOSB set-asides issued by VA.
 They are eligible to subcontract with VA’s large prime contractors in acquisitions where additional evaluation credit.
-They are also eligible to participate in VA’s Veteran-Owned Small Business Mentor-Protégé Program.
 VA is one of the largest procurement organizations in the Federal Government.
 Annually, this Department spends over $3 Billion with eligible Veteran-Owned Small Businesses.
 That’s a lot of opportunity.

 2. What is the purpose of this program?
 Is it business development like 8(a)?

 This program is not like the 8(a) program.
-The purpose is to ensure that legitimately owned and controlled Veteran and SDVOSB are able to compete for VA VOSB and SDVOSB set-asides; to be credited by VA’s large prime contractors for subcontract plan achievements and to participate in VA’s VOSB Mentor-Protégé Program.
+The purpose is to ensure that legitimately owned and controlled VOSBs and SDVOSBs are able to compete for VA VOSB and SDVOSB set-aside and are credited by VA's large prime contractors for subcontract plan achievements.

 3. Does this program apply to all Federal agencies?